mrSnow-tr/PortaLink/README.md

 # 🌐 Public URL Architecture

-A typical PortaLink session looks like this:
+A typical Sharelink session looks like this:

 ```text
                  INTERNET